nlopez59/MortgageWorkspace/readme.md

 #### Build and Deploy
-A modern zOS DevOps process uses IBM Dependency Based Build (DBB) and a Deployment server like Urban Code Deploy.
-There are also other non-DevOps processes like Endevor and Changeman that can build and deploy mainframe applications using traditional batch JCL jobs.
+A modern z/OS DevOps process typically utilizes IBM Dependency Based Build (DBB) and a deployment server like Urban Code Deploy.
+However, there are also other non-DevOps processes such as Endevor and Changeman that can build and deploy mainframe applications using traditional batch JCL jobs.

 In general they all perform the following basic steps:
 1. **Compile**: transforms source code into object code like the Cobol compiler.